 Once you calculate the reduction in value, your business will be able to spend a part of the cost of your property each year over its recovery period.

-This Depreciation calculator is quite useful in accounting.
+The depreciation calculator is quite useful in accounting.
 It is designed to perform operations based on; straight line, declining balance, or sum of the years digits method.
 You can also calculate partial-year depreciation by setting any accounting date.

 What is Depreciation?